 Day 2 Mexico City

 You’ll wave goodbye to Mexico City this morning and head to San Pedro Tlahuac where Nahuatl descendants preserve traditions from Pre-Columbian times, including chinampa farming, fiestas and ceremonies from ancient days.
-From here, you’ll continue to Puebla.
-You can brush up on the local lingo enroute as your locally-based leader offers impromptu lessons.
-Arrive in Puebla in the evening and visit a local family, get acquainted with their traditional customs and join them to create an alter.
+Visit a local family, get acquainted with their traditional customs and join them to create an altar.
 Making an altar (or ofrenda as it's sometimes called in Spanish) during the Day of the Dead festivities can be a way to honour the life of someone who was important, or remember your ancestors.
-You can get as creative as you like when building the alter with the local family.
+You can get as creative as you like when building the altar with the local family.
 As part of the Day of the Dead, people organise ceremonies at the cemetery for those not physically with them any longer and commemorate the lives of people passed over.
 You’ll visit the local cemetery and see how the families decorate the graves of their ancestors with the belief that when they return from the dead, their spirits will go to the cemetery first.
 Some even elaborately decorate paths to their homes with flower petals to lead the spirits back.
 It’s an eye opening, yet beautiful experience that you won’t soon forget.

 Day 4 Mexico City